What is Epinephrine?

 Does epinephrine increase heart rate?

 Epinephrine raises the heart rate temporarily.
-The effects will only last until the medication wears off.
+This will only last until the medication wears off.

 Again, people diagnosed with heart disease should talk with their doctor about the potential impact epinephrine may have on their condition.
 Epinephrine should still be given to treat life-threatening allergic reactions — the benefits far outweigh the risks.